 So what the heck is a “website” host, and why do you have to pay for some but not others?
-In this article, we compare WordPress.com vs WordPress.org (aka self-hosted WordPress) to help you decide which platform is best for you.
+In this article, I compare the free WordPress.com vs WordPress.org (aka self-hosted WordPress) to help you decide which platform is best for you.

-But I’ve used both platforms (in fact, my WordPress.com blog was deleted because I tried monetizing it on my own.
+I’ve used both platforms.
+In fact, my WordPress.com blog was deleted because I tried monetizing it on my own.
 Since January 2017, I’ve had self-hosted WordPress blogs and definitely consider these the superior option with more flexibility.

 Yes, you can choose the right platform based on your needs.
 Maybe you’re not interested in monetizing and WordPress.com’s free plan is perfect for you.

 But before I get too ahead of myself, I’ll explain exactly what website hosting is and why you may have to pay for some versus others.

 What is website hosting?

 There’s all this talk about website hosting… but as a beginner, you might be wondering, wait!
 What the heck is hosting?!
 Why do I need a host for my website?
 And do I have to pay for that host?

-I feel you.
+I have totally been there.
 The questions are endless, as are the answers and information.
 So here’s the condensed and simplified version:

 Every website needs a website host: basically, a place to store a website’s information (its front pages, and behind-the-scenes stuff too).
-For example, our hosting company Siteground stores our website’s information.
-They “host” us.
-And we can run WordPress.org software to customize our website.
+For example, my hosting company Siteground stores my website information.
+They “host” me.
+And I can run WordPress.org software to customize our website.

 Essentially, I’m renting space on the Internet from Siteground.
 But I have the advantage of using the incredibly customizable WordPress.org software.
 People refer to what I do with my website as “self-hosted WordPress.”

 People refer to what I do with my website as “self-hosted WordPress.”

 There are also website hosts on the Internet that start out as “free,” like WordPress.com, Blogger and even Wix.

 Although free sounds great (trust me, I love free things), you are obviously restricted with what you can accomplish on a free website, as opposed to owning your own website and simply renting space from a web host like Siteground.